s2n-cnit/nfvcl-ng/docs/source/blueprints/vyos/vyos_blue_creation.md

     ```console
     git clone https://github.com/vyos/vyos-vm-images.git && cd vyos-vm-images
     ```
-5. If the MTU is different from 1500 in the network where the image will be used (it happens in OpenStack) you will need to edit the configuration file that will be mounted.
+5. (Optional) If the MTU is different from 1500 in the network where the image will be used (it happens in OpenStack) you will need to edit the configuration file that will be mounted.
     ```console
     nano ./roles/install-config/config.boot.j2